-When there is any transfer of genetic material between two locations.

-9. What other checks by a supporting technician are also required and how are these recorded?
+- When there is any transfer of genetic material between two locations. - 9.
+What other checks by a supporting technician are also required and how are these recorded?

-Other checks are required to make sure that the locations of patient samples/reagents are correct, and that key reagents are correct.

-The supporting technician signs the relevant paperwork which is an important internal quality control measure.
+- To make sure that the locations of patient samples/reagents are correct, and that key reagents are correct. - The supporting technician signs the relevant paperwork which is an important internal quality control measure.